First impressions, photos: Popeyes is now in Metro Manila, and we're living for it

 On Thursday, May 16, the chicken chain Popeyes finally re-opened its orange doors to Manila's hungry crowd, serving up their world-famous Louisiana fried chicken, biscuits, chicken tenders, and cajun fries again to the excited many – with a few new Philippine-exclusive menu items to boot, at very competitive prices.
 (READ: Menu, prices: Popeyes opens in Metro Manila)

-With the help of the Kuya J Group and Canadian company Restaurant Brands Inc., Popeyes launches its first 2019 branch of an upcoming 9 others, showing off a brand-new, fresh look and modern interiors – the first of its kind internationally.
+With the help of the Kuya J Group and Canadian company Restaurant Brands Inc., Popeyes launched its first 2019 branch of an upcoming 9 others, showing off a brand-new, fresh look and modern interiors – the first of its kind internationally.
 (READ: Where Popeyes will open around Metro Manila)

 So, let's talk about Popeyes' fried and joy: their fried chicken.